Trump Reportedly Called National Park Service Over Inauguration Crowd Photos

 "It was a, 'What's going on?' type of thing," White House spokeswoman Sarah Huckabee Sanders told The New York Times on Thursday night.
 "Why is the National Park Service tweeting out comparison photos?
 That was the bigger issue there."

-The Washington Post, which first reported the phone call, said Trump ordered Reynolds to provide photos of Friday's Inauguration Day crowds on the National Mall, with the intent of proving the media "had lied in reporting that attendance was no better than average."
+The Washington Post, which first reported the phone call, said Trump ordered Reynolds to provide photos of Inauguration Day crowds on the National Mall on Jan.
+20, with the intent of proving the media "had lied in reporting that attendance was no better than average."

-As NPR's Jessica Taylor reported Saturday:
+As NPR's Jessica Taylor reported on Saturday:

 "Press secretary Sean Spicer delivered a fiery broadside against the Fourth Estate from the White House Briefing Room Saturday evening, claiming that reporters had engaged in 'deliberately false reporting' in the past 24 hours since President Trump took the oath of office.
 And, after berating the press, he walked away without taking any questions.